 Chasing money takes its toll.
 Looking to increase one's profits, a trader bends their strategy just ever so slightly, entering where they should be patient and exiting where they should be tranquil.
 Overanalysing comes hand in hand with overtrading.

 Possibly one of the biggest mistakes made by Forex traders is thinking they have control over the market.
 They don't.
 Successful trading is much like fishing, where the fisherman has no control over the fish.
 There is not much you can do until the fish has caught your bait.
 Once it has, act.
 Once the market price is just where you want it, you trade.
 Before it is, all you can do is sit still.
 Your strategy tells you exactly what market conditions you should wait for.
 If they are not there, there are just not there.
 Not because you missed them, not because you should check for them on smaller time frames, not because there is a hole in your strategy.
 The sooner you start thinking about waiting for a market to set up right as saving money rather than losing it, the better off you are going to be.

 This may come as a surprise and to many rookies it does, but trading financial markets is a business, while most treat it as an entertainment or a hobby.
 Confusing why you want to be involved in trading is one of the Forex trading mistakes to avoid.

 First of all that influences the level of your commitment to trading.
 Secondly, that defines your attitude toward the money you invest.

 Entertainment is to have fun.
 Business is to make money.

-In financial trading you invest money to make money, which makes trading a business.
+In financial trading, you invest money to make a return on your investment, which makes trading a business.
 Fun is of no relevance whatsoever.
-If you ever hope to make money on a consistent basis in Forex trading, act like a businessman.Studying, researching, planning and following your plans, taking notes of your progress, while protecting your investments are your best friends.
-Not following these simple techniques is the biggest mistake Forex traders can make
+If you ever hope to make money on a consistent basis in Forex trading, act like a businessman.Studying, researching, planning, and following your plans, taking notes of your progress, while protecting your investments, are your best friends.
+Not following these simple techniques is the biggest mistake Forex traders can make.